Grand Slam Murders by R.J. Lee

 The southern swagger of this series and the monetary social circles laden with murder, make this a terrific debut!
 Just as our Washington Nationals grand slammed the championship, R.J.
 Lee grand slams his first mystery in this new series.

 A complimentary copy of this book was provided by publisher.
-Kensington Publishing is a sponsor of Wonder Women Sixty.
+Kensington Publishing is a paid sponsor of Wonder Women Sixty.